EMotional Education Retreat:

 Introduction to the unconscious: Understanding our universal pattern

-Dr. Levis will discuss the new science of the mind, exploring the bridge between physics and psychology, sociology, creativity and morality.
-Challenging psychoanalytic and neurobiological conceptions of the brain, Levis presents a new model for understanding behavior.
-Join us to discover the software of the mind.
+Dr. Levis shares the new science of the mind, exploring the bridge between physics and psychology, sociology, creativity and morality.
+Challenging psychoanalytic and neurobiological conceptions of the brain, Levis presents a new model for understanding behavior as an exact science.
+Join us to discover the new Rosetta Stone of integration and the software of the mind.

 Museum of the Creative Process Sculpture Collection:

 Retracing the History of Love

 In this guided walk through the collection, Dr. Levis explores the evolution of cultural norms about power, love, and sex.
 Rising above the clash of civilizations, the Museum identifies how different cultures deal with conflict in alternative ways, developing contrasting moral systems and social norms.
 The Museum exhibits liberate morality from being a religious domain by addressing how creativity has a moral structure.